JoyHak/Flow-Launcher-windows-key/README.md

 If you are not comfortable using the keys, this menu allows to open the destination folder of the `.lnk` file or target url of the `.url` file; Also you can open the folder where the `.lnk` or `.url` file itself is located.
 ![](https://github.com/JoyHak/Flow-Launcher-windows-key/blob/main/Images/ShowTargets.gif)
 If another file is selected, the folder where the file is located will be opened.
 The menu is accessed by pressing `Alt+Enter`.
+The behavior of current and previous menus can be changed in `Tray`.
+For example, you can leave the menu after clicking a link.

 ### Installation